gregory-villmann/Auto365-Angular/README.md

 ## Development server

 1. Run `npm run start` in the root to start the server, which will be available at `http://localhost:4200/`

+## E2E Testing

+* Run `npx cypres run` to run tests in headless mode or `npx cypress open`, which will open the Cypress Test Runner in interactive mode